tommilligan/decadog/README.md

 ## Use

-You will need a Github API token (probably a PAT token).
-You can generate this from the settings page in the Github API.
+You will need a Github API token.
+You can generate this from the [Settings > Tokens](https://github.com/settings/tokens) page in the Github UI.
 You should grant the scope `repo`.

-Set this token in the environment as `DECADOG_GITHUB_TOKEN`.
+Set this token in your environment as `DECADOG_GITHUB_TOKEN`.

 See the [example configuration file](./tree/master/example/decadog.yml).
 This file should be in your current working directory.